Home/Journal

 • Burst pipes or severe leaks

-• Gas leaks (call the National Gas Emergency Service on 0800 111 999 first)
+• Gas leaks (call the National Gas Emergency Service on 0800 111 999 immediately)

 • Total loss of electricity